nates321/rcos-status-updates/spring_2019/week_01.md

 ## Anything Blocking?

 having a group member drop the class is a very big blocker, but they may not actually drop.
-We're figuring it out.
+We're figuring it all out

 ## Notes